-While it’s easy to spell out what intimacy involves at an abstract level, defining what counts as an intimate moment in a relationship is no easy task.
-Part of what makes intimacy so difficult to define is that individuals have different ideas about the types of behaviors that convey intimacy in their relationships.
+While it’s easy to spell out what intimacy involves at an abstract level, defining what counts as an intimate moment in a relationship is not an easy task.
+Part of what makes intimacy so difficult to define is that individuals have different ideas about the types of behaviors that convey intimacy in a relationship.

-Not only do people disagree on whether an event creates a sense of closeness, people have different needs for intimacy.
-Some people crave intimacy in their relationships while others desire less of it.
-A few minutes of genuine, heartfelt conversation may leave one partner craving more while the other party has reached his or her limit.
+Not only do people disagree on whether an event creates a sense of closeness, but people also have different intimacy needs.
+Some crave intimacy in their relationships, while others desire less of it.
+A few minutes of genuine, heartfelt conversation may leave one partner craving more, while the other has already reached his or her limit.

-New research shows that how people define what passes for intimacy in a relationship is based on one’s style of attachment.
+New research shows that how people define what passes for intimacy in a relationship is based on their style of attachment.

 However, this research also explored how people define intimacy by asking participants to rate the level of closeness between two people after reading a series of short scenarios describing different types of encounters.
-For instance, in one of the scenarios the participants were asked to rate the level of closeness involved in a situation where Matthew almost always calls Stacey when he needs help.
-Across the scenarios tested, the results showed that individuals with an anxious style of attachment saw less intimacy in the scenarios whereas individuals with an avoidant style of attachment viewed the exact same situations as being more intimate in nature.
+For instance, in one scenario, participants were asked to rate the level of closeness involved in a situation where Matthew almost always calls Stacey when he needs help.
+Across the scenarios tested, the results showed that individuals with an anxious style of attachment saw less intimacy in these scenarios, while individuals with an avoidant style of attachment viewed the exact same situations as being more intimate in nature.

 The results highlight the importance of understanding one’s style of attachment.
-Individuals with an anxious style of attachment not only have higher needs for intimacy, but view common events in a relationship as being less intimate in nature.
-This finding helps explain why people with an anxious style of attachment are often disappointed in their relationships — they are less likely to perceive intimacy in everyday events while wanting more closeness than they experience.
+Individuals with an anxious style of attachment not only have higher needs for intimacy, but also view common events in a relationship as being less intimate in nature.
+This finding helps explain why people with an anxious style of attachment are often disappointed in relationships — they are less likely to perceive intimacy in everyday events, while wanting more closeness than they experience.

-Is it any wonder why so many problems emerge when individuals with anxious and avoidance styles of attachment date each other.
-A routine conversation may feel too intimate to the partner who wants less intimacy while the other partner finds the same conversation devoid of the closeness that’s desired.
+Is it any wonder that problems emerge when individuals with anxious and avoidance styles of attachment date each other?
+A routine conversation may feel too intimate to the one who wants less intimacy, while the other finds the same conversation devoid of closeness.

 This latest study shows that anxious and avoidant individuals not only have different emotional needs, but they disagree on the very definition of what passes for intimacy.
-While partners create a relationship together, their experiences may be very different from each other.
-For such couples, it’s like getting two relationships for the price of one.
+While partners always create a relationship together, their individual experiences may differ.
+They're actually experiencing two distinct relationships.

 Hudson, N. W., & Fraley, R. C. (2017).
 Adult attachment and perceptions of closeness.
 Personal Relationships, 24(1), 17-26.